dmd-program/dmd-100/topics/design-process.md

 ### 3. Develop

 In this phase you think of an array of possible ways to solve for the project goals worked out in the Define phase.
-You would use design thinking strategies, prototyping, storytelling, and other methods to identify as many ideas as you can.
+You use design thinking strategies, prototyping, storytelling, and other methods to identify as many ideas as you can.

 ### 4. Deliver